AlibabaCloudDocs/sls/intl.en-US/Application/Log Audit Service/Alerting/Alert rule/Security of RDS instances.md

 -   Account ID \(Aliuid\): The ID of the Alibaba Cloud account that you want to monitor.
 You can use regular expressions when you specify this parameter.
     -   You can separate multiple IDs with vertical bars \(\|\).
 You can also use wildcards for the regular expressions, such as `.*`.
 For example, 156133.\* indicates that Alibaba Cloud accounts that start with 156133 are monitored.
     -   Default value: `.*`.
 This indicates all Alibaba Cloud accounts configured in the Log Audit Service application are monitored.
--   RDS Instance Name: The name of the RDS instance to be monitored.
+-   RDS Instance ID: The ID of the RDS instance to be monitored.
 You can use regular expressions when you specify this parameter.
 Default value`.*`.
 This indicates that all RDS instances of the specified Alibaba Cloud account are monitored.
 -   Database Name: The name of the database to be monitored.
 You can use regular expressions when you specify this parameter.
 Default value`.*`.
 This indicates that all databases of the specified Alibaba Cloud account are monitored. |
 |**External Configurations**|None.|
 |**Solution**|Check whether slow SQL queries occur in the RDS database that triggered the alert.|